 There are many different ways that you can provide a feeling of security to your guests.
 With all of this said, the most important way to keep your property and your guests safe can be done when they are checking in.
 Do not leave the keys in plain sight in the house with the door unlocked so the guests can come right in.
 While your neighbourhood may be a safe place in general, your guests may feel very uncomfortable knowing that they keys were left out for all to see and the door was left unlocked.

-(+351) 308 800 878 and a member of the Portugal Property Team will be happy to answer any of your questions.
+For more information on your home security please write to us on firstname.lastname@example.org or feel free to call us on (+351) 308 800 878 and a member of the team will be happy to answer any of your questions.